trungIsOnGithhub/JavaSpringRedis/README.md

 #### How the data is stored:

-Each user has a set of rooms associated with them.

 - Rooms which user belongs too are stored at `user:{userId}:rooms` as a set of room ids.

   - E.g `SADD user:Alex:rooms 1`